arielgomez-py/API-new/README.md

 *italicized text*

-> blockquote
+>  Fundamental steps

-1. First item
+1. Make request to API with *fetch* method.
-2. Second item
+2. Create functions to save the names and pictures of 20 Pokemons
-3. Third item
+3. Show the final results with HTML and CSS.

 - First item
 - Second item